-- It's wise to do some background reading about that narrower topic to a) learn more about it and b) learn specialized terms used by professionals and scholars who study it.
+- It's wise to do some background reading about that narrower topic to a) learn more about it and b) learn specialized terms used take to conduct the by professionals and scholars who study it.

-Topic Narrowed to Research Question(s) - A research question defines exactly what you are trying to find out.
-It will influence most of the steps you take to conduct the research.
+Research Question(s) - A research question defines exactly what you are trying to find out.
+It will influence most of the steps you research.